Wedding Processional Order

 5. Best Man

-He walks down the aisle solo, following the rest of the groomsmen, and stands at the groom's side during the ceremony, either beneath or alongside the chuppah.
+He walks down the aisle solo and stands at the groom's side during the ceremony, either beneath or alongside the chuppah.

-He walks down the aisle escorted by his parents, with his father on his left and mother on his right.
-It is customary for the parents of the groom to stand with the couple under the chuppah, on the left side, for the duration of the ceremony.
+He walks down the aisle escorted by his parents, who stand with the couple under the chuppah, on the left side, for the duration of the ceremony.

 7. Bridesmaids

-They walk down the aisle one by one or two by two.
+They walk down the aisle one by one or in pairs.
 They take their places up front, on the right alongside the chuppah, with the first bridesmaid taking her place farthest from the bride.
-The bridesmaids might form a diagonal line so they all get a good view of the couple.

 8. Maid of Honor/Matron of Honor

-Prior to walking down the aisle, the maid of honor should scan the bride's wedding dress, train, and veil to assure they are in place and make any necessary adjustments.
+Before she walks down the aisle, she should do a final check to make sure the bride's veil, dress, and train look perfect.
 Then she walks down the aisle and stands to the right of the bride during the ceremony, either beneath the chuppah or right alongside.
-During the ceremony, she might hold the bride's bouquet.

-The children can walk together or the ring bearer can enter before the flower girl.
-Once they've reached the front, they can be seated with their parents.
+The children can walk together, or the ring bearer can enter before the flower girl.
+Once they've reached the front, they may be seated with their parents.

-She walks down the aisle escorted by her parents, with her father on her left and mother on her right.
+She walks down the aisle escorted by her parents.
 It is customary for the parents of the bride to stand with the couple under the chuppah, on the right side, for the duration of the ceremony.

 SAME-SEX CEREMONY